frossm/rpncalc/README.md

 `sudo snap install rpncalc`

 This will install the application into a sandbox where it is separate from other applications.
-I do want to look at packaging it via Flatpak as well, but have not yet done so.
+I do want to look at packaging it via Flatpak as well, but my understanding is that Maven is not well supported.
+However, I need to do more investigation.

 ## License
 [The MIT License](https://opensource.org/licenses/MIT)

-Copyright 2011-2020 by Michael Fross
+Copyright (C) 2011-2020 by Michael Fross

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal in the Software without restriction, including without limitation the rights to use, copy, modify, merge, publish, distribute, sublicense, and/or sell copies of the Software, and to permit persons to whom the Software is furnished to do so, subject to the following conditions: